Ukraine claws back some territory; nuclear plant in peril

 Kremlin spokesman Dmitry Peskov on Friday refused to comment on the alleged retaking of Balakliya, redirecting all such questions to the Russian Defense Ministry.

 But Vitaly Ganchev, the Russian-installed official in the Kharkiv region, confirmed Friday that “Balakliya, in effect, is not under our control.”
-Ganchev said “tough battles” were continuing in the city and that Russian forces were attempting to expel the Ukrainian troops.
+Ganchev said “tough battles” were continuing in the city.

-Helicopters and fighter jets streaked over the rolling plains of the eastern Donetsk region, with the jets heading in the direction of Izium, near where Ukrainian forces have been carrying out a counteroffensive in the Kharkiv region.
-The jets fired flares while black smoke billowed in the distance.
+Helicopters and fighter jets streaked over the rolling plains of the Donetsk region, with the jets heading toward Izium, near where Ukrainian forces have been carrying out a counteroffensive in the Kharkiv region.
+The jets fired flares and black smoke billowed in the distance.

 —